 - Please keep in mind that information pertaining to COVID-19 transmission is continually changing.
 Please be assured that the Facilities department is monitoring and acting on developments regarding industry-best practices in the operations of HVAC systems throughout campus.

 - The Facilities HVAC team is placing more effort than ever before to ensure HVAC ventilation systems are working properly, the most efficiency filtering possible is in place and in good condition, that more fresh air is being brought into buildings and HVAC systems are being operated in a manner to help mitigate the spread of COVID-19.
-All of these efforts are being done to ensure that those who work, study and visit our campus stay healthy and safe.
+All of these efforts are being done to ensure that those who work, study and visit our campus stay healthy.

 Do Your Part